Are you planning a vacation to New Zealand? Here is why you should add a unique place to your list – the Coromandel

 This famous attraction can only be seen by walking or by taking some Cathedral Cove tours such as taking an open boat or kayaking.
 I strongly suggest you try the kayak , even though walking is completely free.
 Exploring the place by kayak offers a unique sight that I’m sure you won’t forget very soon!

 If you prefer walking, I suggest you start your journey at Hahei Beach.
 This is a very nice spot that you can enjoy before starting your walk.
 Just keep in mind that Hahei Beach is the last place where you can buy something to eat or drink (and I suggest you have some supplies with you) before you start discovering the Cathedral Cove in Coromandel.

 Don’t worry, you will have plenty of photo opportunities and places to rest along the way if you get tired!

 I also suggest you take a 2-kilometers (half hour) detour named “Viewing Platform”.
 This will offer you a different perspective on this amazing place and it’s one of the more off the beaten path places where you will find almost no one.
 You will basically feel like you have the entire place to yourself!

 This will take 45 minutes one-way and 90 minutes roundup, but it can easily take you the entire day if you wish!

-If you are more adventurous, another suggestion would be to take a tour named Cave Cruzer Adventures.
-This will take you on an open boat and you will go inside the Orua Sea Cave (and experiment its acoustics) and at the Marine Reserve where you will see a lot of protected fish!
+If you are more adventurous, another suggestion would be to take a tour named Sea Cave Adventures.
+This will take you on an open boat and you will go inside the Orua Sea Cave (and experiment its acoustics) and you will even be able to snorkle at Gemstone Bay!

 PRICE: $55 – $90 NZD